 Antibodies are protein molecules made by the immune system.
 They are produced to counteract antigens which are toxins, foreign or harmless substances that induce an immune response.
-The lifespan for these antibodies is roughly 23 days, hence the 23 day guideline.
+The lifespan of these antibodies is roughly 23 days, hence the 23-day guideline.

 Step 3: Re-introduction

 Once at least 23 days are over (I go for 30), you can gradually re-introduce the troublesome foods one at a time and see if you react.
 This process is not to be rushed, (no matter how much you miss bread…I know, I’ve been there too.).
 This step is done over several days and is vital for accurately determining any food sensitivities.

 On the 24th day (or the 31st day, if you’re gung-ho) you would introduce one food group.